FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-07-02-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 ![2](https://cdn.offering.solutions/img/articles/2014-07-03/2.png)

 So what we see here is the head-information which is including everything (dont worry, we will get through most of these files during this post) we need to get the things going and the body.
-The body is giving us a div where we specify the controller "DemoController" and bind the messages we have in a simple html-list "li" with a simple angular-statement "ng-repeat".
+The body is giving us a div where we specify the controller "DemoController" and bind the messages we have in a html-list "li" with a angular-statement "ng-repeat".

 <span style="color: #999999;">Note: You need this "track by \$index" as suffix because only with this the message-array can contain the same message multiple times.
 Without this the message itself would be a key and a key can not occur multiple times.
 See also <a href="https://docs.angularjs.org/error/ngRepeat/dupes"><span style="color: #999999;">here</span></a></span>